Shaken U.S. Capitol on high alert for Biden's first address to Congress | Law-Order

 Shaken U.S. Capitol on high alert for Biden's first address to Congress

-The crowd inside the Capitol will be a fraction of the hundreds of members of Congress, Supreme Court justices, top government officials, and guests who typically attend, to allow for more social distancing in a COVID-19 pandemic that has killed more than 572,000 Americans.
 But security will be higher than usual, even for what is officially designated a "National Special Security Event," with the Secret Service in charge of security.
+"The Secret Service and all law enforcement and public safety partners have worked hard collectively in preparation to secure this significant event," said a Secret Service representative, adding that "every security contingency is accounted for."

-The white-domed building is still surrounded by a black steel mesh fence with some 2,250 armed National Guard troops from 18 states plus the District of Columbia on duty in the city, the vestiges of a much larger force put in place after Trump supporters stormed the building as Congress was voting to certify Biden's election victory.
-Five people including a U.S. Capitol Police officer died from the violence and dozens of police were injured in clashes with rioters.
+The white-domed building is still surrounded by a black steel mesh fence with some 2,250 armed National Guard troops from the District of Columbia and 18 states on duty in the city, the vestiges of a much larger force put in place after Trump supporters stormed the building as Congress was voting to certify Biden's election victory.
+Five people, including a U.S. Capitol Police officer, died from the violence and dozens of police were injured in clashes with rioters.
+More than 400 people have been charged in connection with the attack, and authorities expect at least 100 more will be charged, federal prosecutors said in a court filing last week

 It was not immediately known if Whitley would approve the request.
 The National Guard deployment already has cost more than $520 million, according to the U.S. National Guard Bureau.
 Secret Service officials did not immediately respond to requests for comment about security preparations.